jlfaucher/executor5-bulk/docs/trunk/tools/oorexxdocs_Jenkins/Readme.txt

-This folder contains the rex script BuildandUploadDocs.rex used by the Jenkins framwork to
+This folder contains the rexx script BuildandUploadDocs.rex used by the Jenkins framwork to
 (i) build the ooRexx documentation (if amended) using the existing documentation build tools, and